Brisbane City Council plants and maintains street trees in Brisbane. Street trees help to:

 - not interfere with services such as power lines

 - not obstruct visibility for road users and pedestrians

 View the types of street trees Council currently uses.

 Street tree planting events

-Council's Neighbourhood Shadeways program invites the community to plant street trees at fun and informative events.
-You can plant new street trees with neighbours and have a barbecue and a cold drink afterwards.
-Shadeways plantings target sunny and open footpaths in residential suburbs.
-In the 2017-2018 financial year, more than 660 residents came along to plant 2843 trees in local streets.
-Find out when the next events will be held.
+Council's community street trees planting program invites the community to plant street trees at fun and informative local events.
+Help to contribute to a cleaner, greener Brisbane by planting new trees with your neighbours and enjoy a barbecue and cold drink afterward.
+These plantings target sunny and open footpaths in residential suburbs to increase shade in local neighbourhoods.

 Street tree maintenance

 Council's tree management program includes schedules of street tree maintenance.
 There is also a 24 hour responsive service for urgent work.
 Request street tree maintenance by phoning Council on 07 3403 8888.
 If the street tree is growing through, or within, one metre of power lines, report an overgrown tree to Energex.

 For more information on Street tree maintenance, download the:

 The following larger scale street tree maintenance projects are currently underway: